 Techni Sport TS-5000 Green Gaming Chair Review

-Editor’s Note: Some of our regular readers might be asking what the hell I’m thinking doing a review for a chair we just posted a review for about a month ago.
+Editor’s Note: Some of our regular readers might be asking what the hell I’m thinking of doing a review for a chair we just posted a review for about a month ago.
 While I know it seems silly, the review posted was

 god-fucking-awful bad and we owed not only you guys, as readers, a better review.
 But also since TechiSport provided a chair for the purposes of our review, they deserved a review that was actually constructive.
 I purchased their newest chair out of pocket to prove that we at KnowTechie believe in journalistic integrity and value our ethics over monetary gain.